person-c/cying.org/content/work/2022-05-22-statistic.md

 2. The histogram of 100 observed tosses.
 3. The probability of the statistic.

 Law of large numbers:
-When sample size is large enough, the $\bar{x_N}$ will be likely close to $\mu$ . (applied for averages and percentages,but not for sums for sampling with replacement from a population or for simulating data from a probability histogram)
+When sample size is large enough, the $\bar{x}_N$ will be likely close to $\mu$ .
+1) applied for averages and percentages, but not for sums.
+2) sampling with replacement from a population or for simulating data from a probability histogram.

 More advanced large number laws: the empirical histaogram will be close to probability to histogram producing the data.

 Central limit theory: the sample sum statistic(averages and percentages are sums in disguise) distribution is normal distribution